tartley/tartley.github.io/posts/this-is-how-you-lose-the-time-war.md

 and all that that implies.
 In the other, transformation is wrought by biological means, accepting humankind's role as a part of a natural ecosystem, boostrapping the whole to greatness by a ruthless application of evolutionary principles.
-Each finds the other repulsive.
+Each finds the other repulsive, and their existence is mutually exclusive.
 From our perspective, they appear equally awe-inspiring and terrible to behold.

 But, as intriguing as all that is, it's not why we're here.
 Instead we get the much more personal accounts of two omni-capable antagonists on the front